 Before you start exploring opportunities in Italy you need to define what you are really looking for

-Working abroad sounds like an adventure to many people.
-However, job search in Italy requires more than just the obvious Italian CV writing and translation, it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, job search in Italy requires more than just the obvious Italy cover letter and Italy CV writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to go for an overseas career.

 Do not take too lightly the influence a job in Italy can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.